Disclaimer: All characters belong to JK Rowling. No infringement intended.

 "Still on for dinner on Wednesday?"
 Harry asked Ron.

 Harry usually took off early from the Auror Department at the Ministry on Wednesday, spending the afternoon at the Auror training facility supervising new recruits.
 That usually left him free by early evening and he'd visit Ron at Weasley's Wizard Wheezes before heading to either his or Ron's house for dinner.
 It was a tradition from their post-Hogwarts years.

 "Yes, of course," Hermione replied.
 "Your turn, I think?"

 "Right," Ginny nodded.

 Harry glanced at Hugo, gripping his father's belt tightly.
 His look of utter dejection was almost comical.

-Kneeling down as he had with Albus only moments before, he came face to face with his nephew—a perfect mixture of his two best friends.
+Kneeling down as he had with Albus only moments ago, he came face to face with his nephew—a perfect mixture of his two best friends.

-"Hey, cheer up now?"
+"Hey, chin up now?"
 Harry said, cocking his head to the side.
-"The year is going to fly by and Rose will be back in no time, okay?
+"The year is going to fly by and Rose will be back in no time.
 Just focus on acing your classes so you'll be ready when it's your turn to get on the train."

 "I hate my classes!"
 Hugo blurted.